Studentenverbindung: Post-war times

-The most prospering Studentenverbindungen can still be found in cities and towns with traditional liberal arts colleges and universities like Göttingen, Bonn and Heidelberg in Germany, with Munich being an exception.
-Traditional structures have mostly been preserved, with rituals, codes of honor, symbols and principles still intact.
+The most prosperous Studentenverbindungen can still be found in cities and towns with traditional liberal arts colleges and universities like Göttingen, Bonn, and Heidelberg in Germany, with Munich being an exception.
+Traditional structures have mostly been preserved, with rituals, codes of honor, symbols, and principles still intact.
 Most Studentenverbindungen still are restricted to only one gender, with the male varieties actively practising the Mensur.
-However, many have formally repented their presumed mistakes, with memorials of unjustly excluded Jews, for instance, being a common sight in a Verbindungshaus.
+However, many have formally repented for their presumed mistakes, with memorials of unjustly excluded Jews, for instance, being a common sight in a Verbindungshaus.

 Controversy

-There are numerous points of critique which are usually discussed without result.
-The most common include accusations of nationalism, racism, sexism and elitism.
+Numerous points of critique are usually discussed without result.
+The most common include accusations of nationalism, racism, sexism, homophobia, and elitism.